Updated: February 5, 2026

 How Much Does Business Insurance Cost in Texas?

-Your business insurance costs in Texas range from $74 to $148 monthly, depending on which coverage types your business needs.
+Business insurance in Texas costs $74 to $148 monthly, depending on coverage types.
 Industry and risk factors drive these price differences.
-Below you can compare average rates for the four most common business insurance types in the lone star state:
+Here are average rates for the four most common business insurance types in Texas:

 BOP$148$1,781